avshyz/detect_lanes/writeup-blog.md

 [image of pipeline]

 * Generate Candidate Lines
-  * convert image to grayscale
+  * Convert Image to Grayscale
   * choose a region of interest
   * apply gaussian blur
   * apply the canny transform